WHAT EVER HAPPENED TO . . .

 Buzzy Donahue moved to Hawaii after leaving KSAN.
 She lived and worked in Hawaii for several years.
 Her favorite job was being a scuba diver on a glass bottom boat.
 She was also involved in whale research and photography.
 Buzzy moved back to the SoCal mainland for a few years, but Hawaii was calling and so back she went.
 She did landscaping now and spent a lot of time taking photographs and swimming.
 But recently she moved to Washington state to be with her mother.

-Raechel Donahue moved to Wyoming a few months ago to pursue video projects for Wyoming Public Television.
-Recently whe also took on a travel writing position with USA Today.
-Previously Rae lived in Cleveland, Ohio, where she produced two shows for Sirius and several TV documentaries.
-Rae spent a year working as V.P. of the broadcast arm of Cleveland's Rock & Roll Museum, producing and managing the Moonlight Groove Highway, an all-night, free-form, foray into radio adventures until it was cancelled.
+Raechel Donahue moved to Wyoming to pursue video projects for Wyoming Public Television.
+She has a weekly radio show on bossbossradio.com.
+She also writes a travel column for USA Today.
+Previously Rae lived in Cleveland, Ohio, where she produced shows for Sirius and several TV documentaries.
+She spent a year working as V.P. of the broadcast arm of Cleveland's Rock & Roll Museum, producing and managing the Moonlight Groove Highway, an all-night, free-form, foray into radio adventures.
 Rae has written several books, articles and features.
-She produced a documentary on Phil Spector and a PBS special documenting the history of the FM radio revolution.
+She produced a documentary on Phil Spector and another documenting the history of the FM radio revolution.
+Recently she announced that she is moving to Normandy on January 1.
+"I will be about an hour outside of Deauville and near the shore," she says.
+"I have a spare room in my cottage and will welcome friends who bring champagne.
+Must love cheese and horses."
 Rae is prone to use the Latin phrase "qui me amat, amat et canem meum (who loves me loves my dog as well) frequently.

 Sean Donahue, died July 8, 2000 of injuries from a car accident outside Great Falls, Montana.
 He was 45.
 Sean DJ'd on weekends and overnights at KSAN and also worked at KOME and KSJO in San Jose during the 1970s.
 Later he entertained at stations in Washington D.C., Chicago, Baltimore & Seattle.
 He was diagnosed with multiple sclerosis in 1991 and moved to Bozeman for a less hectic life.
 At the time of his death, he hosted a show on KGLT in Bozeman, Montana.
 Read his obituary here.